Upload Files to Academic Web Hosting

 If you upload changes to your website:

-- After October 12th, your changes will appear on the regular server.
+- After November 10th, your changes will appear on the new hosting server.

 SFTP File Transfer Options